Can you mix and match COVID-19 vaccines?

 In some places, health officials already suggest mixing in select circumstances.

-After the AstraZeneca vaccine was linked to extremely rare blood clots, many European countries including Germany, France and Spain recommended people who got it as a first dose get a Pfizer or Moderna shot as a second dose instead.
+After the AstraZeneca vaccine was linked to extremely rare blood clots, several European countries including Germany and France recommended people who got it as a first dose get a Pfizer or Moderna shot as a second dose instead.
+On Thursday, Canada made the same recommendation.

-In Britain and Canada, officials say people should aim to get the same vaccine for their second dose if possible.
+Some places like Britain say people should aim to get the same vaccine for their second dose if possible.
 If they got AstraZeneca as their first shot, they're advised to get another vaccine only if they have a history of blood clots or other conditions that might put them at higher risk of clots.

 The AP is answering your questions about the coronavirus in this series.
 Submit them at: FactCheck@AP.org.
 Read more here: